nasp22/vteam/README.md

-# vteam
+# vteam-Repository for the project in course DV1676 - Programutveckling i virtuella team (Group 18)

-Repository for the project in course DV1676 , Programutveckling i virtuella team (Group 18)
+# Start-up backend server, runs on 1337:

-# start-up backend server, runs on 1337:
+use:
 $ docker-compose up -d server

-# endpoints
+# Endpoints
-#/
+/
 - Overview

-# /status
+/status
 - Different status for scooters